-Have earned a doctoral degree from a regionally accredited institution with an overall GPA of 3.4 or higher.
+Have earned a doctoral degree or GCU-approved postmaster's program from a regionally accredited institution with an overall GPA of 3.4 or higher.
 Applicants with a GPA less than 3.4 will be Accepted with Specifications.
 OR

 Have earned a master's from a regionally accredited institution with an overall GPA of 3.4 or higher.
-Applicants with a GPA of 3.0-3.39 will be Accepted with Specifications.
+Applicants with a GPA of 3.0 - 3.39 will be Accepted with Specifications.
 Applicants with a GPA below a 3.0 will not be accepted into the University.